top of page

 Elections don’t need to be a zero-sum game.
 Instead of voters being forced to choose between two polarizing options in a winner-takes-all battle, what if we embraced a negotiation-based model that aimed for consensus?

-In fact, the problems with traditional voting systems are well-documented.
+The problems with traditional voting systems are well-documented.
 In a popular video by Veritasium:

 Derek Muller explains how most voting systems are fundamentally flawed due to Arrow's Impossibility Theorem.
 However, he points out that rating systems — where voters score candidates rather than rank or select just one — can sidestep these paradoxes.
 That’s exactly the principle behind Smartsettle’s decision-making engine.